-A. Reasons for the proposals common to Proposals No. 3 through No. 6
+A. Reasons for the proposals common to Agenda Item 4 through Agenda Item 7

-Proposals No. 3 through No. 5 seek approval of the remuneration to be granted to each outside director, subject to the approval of at least one (1) candidate for election as a new outside director, which is separately proposed.
+Agenda Item 4 through 6 seek approval of the remuneration to be granted to each outside director, subject to the approval of at least one (1) candidate for election as a new outside director, which is separately proposed.